Skip to content

 Note

-Deleting a versioned object will delete the current version but not the previous ones.
+Deleting a versioned object will only remove the latest version of the object.
 Older versions are therefore still available.

 0 2023-05-26 07:21:00 1685085660.97534 application/x-deleted;swift_versions_deleted=1 object1